garylirocks/quickrefs/azure-billing-cost-management.markdown

 ## Budgets

-- A budget is a tenant level resource, doesn't show up in any subscription.
+- Scope:
+  - Could be in a subscription, like `/subscriptions/<sub-id>/providers/Microsoft.Consumption/budgets/test-budget`
+- If the cost exceeds the budget, it sends out notifications, the service will not be stopped automatically
-- A budget could have alerts configured
+- A budget could have an amount, and multiple thresholds
-  - Can be based on a pencentage of actual or predicted spending
+  - Each threshhold is based on a pencentage of actual or predicted spending
-  - Can notify specified email addresses or action groups
+  - Each can have an action group
+- Or you could specify emails to receive notifications

 ## Cost management